Seán O'Connor (Irish footballer)

-Seán O'Connor (born 21 October 1983) is an Irish former professional footballer who played for St. Patrick's Athletic over two spells, Limerick & Shamrock Rovers over two spells.
-He is coach with League of Ireland Premier Division club St Patrick's Athletic.
+Seán O'Connor (born 21 October 1983) is an Irish former professional footballer and current manager of League of Ireland First Division club Athlone Town.
+During his playing career he played for St Patrick's Athletic over two spells, Limerick & Shamrock Rovers over two spells.
+After retiring he started coaching in the academy of St Patrick's Athletic, he then remained at the club for 9 years though several academy and first team roles.

-Club career
+Playing career

 As a 17-year-old with Crumlin United, he was good enough to earn a trial with Preston North End, but any hopes he had of making a career across the water were dashed when he suffered a cruciate ligament injury on his return to Dublin.

 St Patrick's Athletic

 O'Connor is a midfielder and he joined St Patrick's Athletic from non-league side Crumlin United.
 He played for Ireland in the UEFA Regions' Cup in Poland in July 2005 and won 12 amateur caps in all.
 On his return from Poland John McDonnell (footballer) invited him to train with St Pats and he was signed shortly after.
 He made his League of Ireland debut on 22 July 2005 against Waterford United.
 He scored his first goal for Pats in the last game of the 2005 season.
 O'Connor also scored for Pats in their FAI Cup Final loss in 2006.

 He made 2 appearances for the Saints in the UEFA Cup during the 2007 season.